 Could you be doing them more quickly and easily?

-Get in on Equip’s ultra-low special pricing right now before the price goes up!
+Get in on Equip now.
 We’ll keep making improvements and adding features—and you’ll get access to all of them.